shan23chen/Bitterman_lab_boarding/README.md

 2. Email CITI certificates to CITIPROGRAM@PARTNERS.ORG (it is and auto replied email)
 3. Add to IRBs after CITI training complete
 4. Give dropbox access (all should have access to admin folder)
-5. Review databases as appropriate
+5. Review databases&RedCap as appropriate
-6. Review RedCap as appropriate
+6. Give Danielle your partner ID (initials with followed by 4 digits)
-7. Give access to lab drive (email Kris Zhai) and then log onto your VPN and try to mount to labdrive
+7. Give access to lab drive (email Kris Zhai) and then log onto your VPN and try to mount to lab-drive
 8. Set up Harvard Library Proxy Account if needed